-For the purpose of measuring the expected credit loss, including the lifetime expected credit loss allowances for other receivables under distress credit business, the Group has used a practical expedient as permitted under Ind AS 109.
-This expected credit loss allowance is computed based on a provision matrix which takes into account historical credit loss experience and adjusted for forward-looking information.
+For the purpose of measuring the expected credit loss, including the lifetime expected credit loss allowances for other receivables under distress credit business, the Company has used a practical expedient as permitted under Ind AS 109.
+This expected credit loss allowance is computed based on a provision matrix which takes into account historical credit loss experience and adjusted for forward looking information.
+ECL rates are based on actual credit loss experience over the past six years and the ECL rate is calculated by averaging loss rates over past six years.

-There is no credit period defined for other receivables and amount is due on the date of invoice/debit note.
+There is no credit period defined for other receivables and amount is due on the date of invoice/ debit note.
 Interest is charged on overdue amount as per terms agreed.